 Step 7-5: Hinges are identified by number 1, 2, 3 (and sometimes 4, on 5 section doors only).
 This number is stamped on the hinge.
-Attach a number 1 hinge to each pair of pre-punched holes along the top edge of the section using #14 x 5/8" sheet metal screws.
+Attach a number 1 hinge at each stile location along the top edge of the section using #14 x 5/8" sheet metal screws.
 The number is stamped on the side of the hinge that is to be attached to the section.
 (FIG. 7-E)

-NOTE: Determine if your door thickness is 1-3/8" or 2" and determine the width of the endstile (FIG. 7-E).
-If Table 7-A below shows a need for a reinforcing strut on the bottom section, it should be attached overlapping the hinges.
+NOTE: If Table 7-A below shows a need for a reinforcing strut on the bottom section, it should be attached just above bottom brackets.
 Use 1/4" x 3/4" self tapping screws to attach strut as shown in the illustration.
-When pre-drilled holes in strut do not line up vertically with hinge locations, you will be required to drill (2) 3/16" pilot holes through the strut, hinge, and door at each hinge location, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut, hinge, and door.
-(FIG. 7-F)
+When predrilled holes in strut do not line up vertically with stiles, you will be required to drill (2) 3/16" pilot holes through the strut and the stile at each end stile and each center stile, or use a drill or impact wrench with a 7/16" socket to drive self-tapping screws through strut and stile.
+(FIG. 7-E)